 29 November 2017

-I Could Never be your Woman (starring Michelle Pfeiffer)
+I Could Never be your Woman (Michelle Pfeiffer)

 I was staying with relatives, to help celebrate my father’s 85th birthday.
 After a very enjoyable day, he suggested watching a DVD in the evening.
-I selected a few I hadn’t seen from the large collection, and he chose ‘I could never be your woman’ since it stars one of his favourite actresses, Michelle Pfeiffer.
+I selected a few I hadn’t seen from the large collection, and he chose ‘I could never be your woman’.
+It stars one of his favourite actresses, Michelle Pfeiffer.

 As with so many films I’ve seen recently, the main character, Rosie (Pfeiffer) is in her early forties, and divorced.
-She’s the producer of a sitcom which is becoming rather tired… and then her boss insists that she must abandon any remotely controversial storylines.
+She works as the producer of a sitcom which is becoming rather tired… and then her boss insists that she must abandon any remotely controversial storylines.

 Rosie decides to introduce a new character, and struggles at first to find anyone remotely suitable.
 But eventually she offers a contract to Adam, an actor in his late twenties.
 He lifts the show somewhat, and he and Rosie find a mutual attraction, although neither is entirely comfortable about the difference in their ages.